NavyaG-lab/Tech-writer/infrastructure/granular-access-controls/index.md

 ### Subgraph 2: ACG Governance & Access Flows

 This subgraph contains four squads and two people.
-Three squads are part of the Engineering Horizontals BU, while IT Risk is not.
+Three squads are part of the Common Tech Platforms (CTP) BU.
 Just like in the other subgraph, we find the (any) Nubanker.
 Also, take note of the Analytics Engineering (AE) Chapter.
 Since the AE take cares Data Governance tasks, they will also play an important role in Granular Access Controls.